-Some of the Tier 2 or Tier 3 suppliers (in this case the processors of the raw materials) are large players, while others may be small and informal.
+Some of the Tier Two or Tier Three suppliers (in this case, raw materials processors) are large players, while others may be small and informal.
 If mapping is presented as an option to help the overall industry - in other words, shown as a proactive approach to human rights and labor standards - suppliers may be more inclined to cooperate.
 Others may happily cooperate from the start and be familiar with the mapping process, as large retailers and brands have already published their suppliers.

-Another option is to work with associations, such as fabric manufacturers associations, tanners association or farmers associations.
-Once these actors are mapped during the "Identifying Actors" step, phase, company or group of companies can determine appropriate entry points.
+Another option is to work with associations, such as those representing fabric manufacturers, farmers, or tanners.
+Once these actors are mapped during the "Identifying Actors" phase, the company or group of companies can determine appropriate entry points.